muhammad-haroon7000/React_Lib/README.md

 - In this day i learn how rect parse the data ,
 - create custom jsx
 - use jsx to directly pass in react

+# - 16_Nov_2023

+- Familiarity with tailwind CSS
+- Props

+### Props is properties ,

+- Props are used to send data from one component to another
+- Props are read only we can't change it in receiving component.